tnyamuronda/twitter_coronavirus/README.md

 My `visualize.py` file generated a bar graph of the results and stored the bar graph as a png file.
 The horizontal axis of the graph was the keys of the input file, and the vertical axis of the graph was the values of the input file.
-I filtered the final results include only the top 10 keys and were sorted from low to high.
+I filtered the final results include only the top 10 keys and these were sorted from low to high.

-I then, ran the `visualize.py` file with the `--input_path` equal to both the country and lang files created in the reduce phase, and the `--key` set to `#coronavirus` and `#코로나바이러스`.
+I then ran the `visualize.py` file with the `--input_path` equal to both the country and lang files created in the reduce phase, and the `--key` set to `#coronavirus` and `#코로나바이러스`.
 The plots generated are below:

 Language Ranks for  #코로나바이러스